-- Section 5.
-The Employer will cooperate with the Workers' Compensation Program in the modification of work or work stations in order to accommodate employees permanently disabled as a result of a work-related injury or illness. - Section 6.
-When an employee is injured on the job and suffers time loss greater than fifteen (15) work days, the Employer shall refer the employee to appropriate sources for explanation of his/her rights and obligations related to medical, retirement and Workers' Compensation benefits.
-A letter to the employee's last address of record shall constitute proper referral. - Section 7.
-All reassignments under this Article will be made in a manner to keep the injured employee at or near his/her official place of employment.
-Unless otherwise agreed to by the employee and Union, no reassignments under this Article will require such employee to travel more than thirty-five (35) miles or the distance of his/her regular commute, whichever is greater.
+Section 5.
+The Employer will cooperate with the Workers' Compensation Program in the modification of work or work stations in order to accommodate employees permanently disabled as a result of a work-related injury or illness.

+Section 6.
+When an employee is injured on the job and suffers time loss greater than fifteen (15) work days, the Employer shall refer the employee to appropriate sources for explanation of the employee's rights and obligations related to medical, retirement and Workers' Compensation benefits.
+A letter to the employee's last address of record shall constitute proper referral.

+Section 7.
+All reassignments under this Article will be made in a manner to keep the injured employee at or near the employee's official place of employment.
+Unless otherwise agreed to by the employee and Union, no reassignments under this Article will require such employee to travel more than thirty-five (35) miles or the distance of the employee's regular commute, whichever is greater.

-ARTICLE 59: COMPUTER WORKSTATIONS
+ARTICLE 54: COMPUTER WORKSTATIONS

-- Section 1.
-The university will make a good-faith effort to create and maintain safe computer workstations. - Section 2.
+Section 1.
+The university will make a good-faith effort to create and maintain safe computer workstations.

+Section 2.
 The university will inform employees if it is using computer monitoring.
-Notice will include what is being monitored and its intended use. - Section 3.
-The university will not use subliminal software. - Section 4.
+Notice will include what is being monitored and its intended use.

+Section 3.
+The university will not use subliminal software.

+Section 4.
 The Employer and the Union agree that employees who are assigned full time to continuously work at a computer performing such duties as data-entry or similar tasks may be more productive if provided short periods of assignment to other duties throughout the work shift.
-Subject to operational needs, managers will arrange other work assignments so as to provide ten (10) minutes of relief for each hour worked continuously at a computer. - Section 5.
-Upon request, employees who operate a computer shall be provided available wrist rests for trial usage.
-If the wrist rest is determined to be beneficial a permanent wrist rest will be assigned to the station.
+Subject to operational needs, managers will arrange other work assignments so as to provide ten (10) minutes of relief for each hour worked continuously at a computer.